Alex Andrade: Elections

 Andrade defeated Greg Merk August 28, 2018 in an open primary, winning 60.5% of the vote.

 Andrade defeated Cris Dosev on August 18, 2020 in the Republican primary, winning 62.1% of the vote.
 In the general election in 2020, Andrade defeated Democrat Dianne Krumel with 55.8% of the vote.

 Andrade defeated Greg Litton and Jordan Karr on August 23, 2022 in the Republican primary, winning 65% of the vote.
 Andrade went on to beat Carollyn Taylor in the general election with 64% of the vote.

 Andrade ran for re-election in 2024, beating his two opponents, Democrat Halley Morrissette and NPA Kim Kline, winning 58% of the vote, compared to 35% for Morrissette 7% for Kline.

 Personal life

 Andrade has been married to Jessica Clements since 2012.
 The two have one child together.

+As of 2021, Andrade was a friend of Matt Gaetz and was one of a small number of political figures to continue to support Gaetz after he was accused of child sex trafficking.